 Policy of Payments

-The BCRA is in charge of organizing the payment system of the economy.
-This includes policies related to cash, its design, printing, distribution and destruction, as well as polices aimed at boosting other means of payment such as electronic payments.
+The BCRA is responsible for organizing the national payments system.
+This task includes defining policies related to cash—design, printing, distribution and destruction—as well as policies aimed at promoting other means of payment, such as electronic ones.

 Cash